octobercms/docs/backend-lists.md

         });

-You can also extend the list columns internally by overriding the `listExtendColumns` method inside the controller class.
+You may also extend the list columns internally by overriding the `listExtendColumns` method inside the controller class.

     class Categories extends \Backend\Classes\Controller
     {